- › Money and Currency

 1. Is transportation from the airport to the hotel included in the cost of my holiday?

-Airport transfers are not included.
+Airport transfers are not included to The BodyHoliday.
 However, you can pre-arrange your transfer through your travel agent, or if you book directly with us, we will arrange your transfer and add it to the cost of your holiday.
 If you book through a Tour Operator, most companies will add the cost of your transfer to your holiday package.

-2. Can you arrange an airport transfer on my behalf?
+2. Can you arrange an airport transport on my behalf?

 4. Can group transport be arranged and the cost split?